 The summit is totally exposed and desolate, other than rocks, lichen and sparse tufts of grass.
 It makes for some pretty dramatic photos:

 You can hike further if you like, but there are signs warning that you should be an experienced hiker to do so.
-We didn’t have any gear with us other than water and some light snacks so we stayed on Whistlers and just enjoyed the 360-degree views.
-We were especially taken with the red colour of the mountain in the distance here, maybe an abundance of iron in the soil?
+We didn’t have any gear with us other than water and some light snacks.
+So, we stayed on Whistlers and just enjoyed the 360-degree views.
+We were especially taken with the red colour of the mountain in the distance here.
+Maybe there’s an abundance of iron in the soil?

 While waiting for the next tram down we managed to get a nice shot of the rainbow that formed from all the moisture in the air.